DinaHamdan/FFM/FFM.markdown

-add javascript for hamburger menu
+add javascript for hamburger menu add constraints for unique codes add javascript or animation for gallery

+fix deploiement again: check if error messages are still here - test adhesion

 Resize photos-upload to website - share link

-fix header css

-deploiement again: check if error messages are still here - test adhesion

-//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick add constraints for unique codes add javascript or animation for gallery
+//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick

 CSS BackOffice details